inveniosoftware/docs-invenio-rdm/docs/maintenance/internals/systemfield.md

 - `pre_delete` / `post_delete`: Record deletion
 - `pre_revert` / `post_revert`: Record version reversion

-### When to Use SystemFields
+### When to use

-**Use SystemFields when you need to:**
+You can explore implementing a `SystemField` when you need to:

-1. **Integrate with External Systems**: Connect record fields to databases, APIs, or services
+1. **Integrate with external systems**: connect record fields to databases, APIs, or services.
-2. **Add Validation Logic**: Implement complex validation that goes beyond JSON schema
+2. **Add validation logic**: implement complex validation that goes beyond JSON schema.
-3. **Manage Related Objects**: Handle relationships between records and other entities
+3. **Manage related objects**: handle relationships between records and other entities.
-4. **Optimize Performance**: Implement caching, denormalization, or lazy loading
+4. **Optimize performance**: implement caching, denormalization, or lazy loading.
-5. **Enforce Business Rules**: Add custom logic that must run during record operations
+5. **Enforce business rules**: add custom logic that must run during record operations.
-6. **Provide Clean APIs**: Hide complexity behind simple attribute access
+6. **Provide clean APIs**: hide complexity behind simple attribute access.

-### When NOT to Use SystemFields
+### When NOT to use

-**Avoid SystemFields when:**
+Avoid implementing a `SystemField` when:

-1. **Simple Data Storage**: For basic key-value storage, use the record dictionary directly
+1. **Simple data storage**: for basic key-value storage, use the record dictionary directly.
-2. **Performance Critical Paths**: The descriptor overhead may impact performance
+2. **Performance critical paths**: the descriptor overhead may impact performance.
-3. **Temporary Calculations**: For ephemeral data that doesn't need persistence
-4. **External Processing**: When data transformation happens outside the record lifecycle
+3. **External processing**: When data transformation happens outside the record lifecycle.

-### Why Choose SystemFields Over Alternatives
+### Advantages and trade-offs

 **Advantages:**

-- **Transparent Integration**: Fields look like normal Python attributes
+- **Transparent integration**: fields look like normal Python attributes.
-- **Lifecycle Hooks**: Automatic integration with record operations
+- **Lifecycle hooks**: automatic integration with record operations.
-- **Caching Built-in**: Automatic caching mechanisms available
+- **Caching built-in**: automatic caching mechanisms available.

 **Trade-offs:**

-- **Complexity**: Adds abstraction layers
+- **Complexity**: adds abstraction layers.
-- **Performance Overhead**: Descriptor calls have overhead
+- **Performance overhead**: descriptor calls have overhead.
-- **Debugging Difficulty**: Magic behavior can be hard to trace
+- **Debugging difficulty**: magic behavior can be hard to trace.
-- **Learning Curve**: Requires understanding of descriptors and metaclasses
+- **Learning curve**: requires understanding of descriptors and metaclasses.

-## Building your own SystemField
+## Building your own System field

 ### Basic custom field example